I built a serverless, convenient semantic search platform with S3 Vectors and Bedrock

 S3 Vectors Metadata Constraints

-S3 Vectors has the following metadata constraints:
+S3 Vectors metadata has these constraints:

-| Item | Limitation |
+| Item | Limit |

 |---|---|